Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Beta Technologies CX300 — the dark horse

 Beta's the most overlooked of the certifying-now programs because it's a fixed-wing electric, not an eVTOL.
-The CX300 (5 seats, 460 km range, 1.2 MW peak charge rate) is closest to commercial entry — UPS has 10 firm orders for cargo routes, and United Therapeutics flies Beta aircraft for organ delivery in the eastern US.
+The CX300 (5 seats, ~620 km range, ~320–350 kW peak charge rate via Beta's Charge Cube) is closest to commercial entry — UPS has 10 firm orders for cargo routes, and United Therapeutics flies Beta aircraft for organ delivery in the eastern US.

 What makes Beta different: they're also building the charging infrastructure.
-BETA Charge is a network of MCS-compliant chargers at airports — Burlington VT (HQ), Cincinnati, Manchester NH, several New York and Florida sites in 2025-2026.
+BETA Charge is a network of fast chargers at airports — Burlington VT (HQ), Manchester NH, and a growing set of New York and Florida sites in 2025-2026.
 They charge their own aircraft and (eventually) others'.
-It's a vertically-integrated bet that paid off — by certification time, they'll have the infrastructure to operate.
+It's a vertically-integrated bet that's paying off — by certification time, they'll have the infrastructure to operate.

 The CX300 is FAA-certifying as a conventional fixed-wing electric aircraft first.
 The same airframe family is also being adapted as the ALIA-250 eVTOL, which will follow in certification.